If it Looks like a Human and Speaks like a Human ... Dialogue and cooperation in human-robot interactions: Research design

 Players, in each round, choose simultaneously.
 At the end of each round, players are reminded of their own and their opponents' choices, and shown the resulting payoffs.
-Total payoffs are the undiscounted sums of the round payoffs (plus the one-off show-up fee)\footnote{It seems reasonable to assume that IDR is not relevant for our experimental setting given that: (i) when subjects play their first round they are unaware of the delay between the first and second rounds; (ii) this delay is short (on average about 7 days); (iii) all subsequent rounds are played immediately one after the other in the experiment room.
-However, to address potential biases driven by this issue, in Section \ref{sec:robustness} we also control for a measure of intertemporal discount rate.}.
+Total payoffs are the undiscounted sums of the round payoffs (plus the one-off show-up fee).\footnote{It seems reasonable to assume that IDR is not relevant for our experimental setting given that: (i) when subjects play their first round they are unaware of the delay between the first and second rounds; (ii) this delay is short (on average about 7 days); (iii) all subsequent rounds are played immediately one after the other in the experiment room.
+However, to address potential biases driven by this issue, in Section \ref{sec:robustness} we also control for a measure of intertemporal discount rate.}

-Students who agreed to take part in the incentivized game were informed that they had been randomly paired with an unknown anonymous (human or artificial) partner who was playing the same game.
-If they agreed to participate, they were asked to make their choice (either Cooperate, C, or Not cooperate, N).
+Students who agreed to take part in the incentivized game were informed that they had been randomly paired with an unknown anonymous (human or artificial) partner who was playing the same game.\footnote{The partners' cooperation rate was set at 50\%, to be consistent with the average cooperation rate observed in 8 experimental studies, collected in 5 papers, involving Italian subjects, namely \citet{Pepitone_1967, Pepitone_1970, gallucci2000experimental, Ciardo_2015, Meier_2016}.
+The weighted average of the cooperation rate in these studies is 49.23\%.
+Data retrieved from \url{https://app.cooperationdatabank.org/}.} If they agreed to participate, they were asked to make their choice (either Cooperate, C, or Not cooperate, N).
 The outcome of the experimental session (and the monetary reward, including show-up fee) would only be revealed on participants' agreeing to attend and take part (in person) in the second phase of the experiment at the university Lab.
 Only at that point would respondents discover whether the partner they had faced in the online interaction was a human or a robot, the outcome of the interaction would be revealed and they might receive an invitation to play one (or more) rounds of the game again.

 Students who agreed to take part in Phase 2 had to schedule an appointment through an online third-party application.
 Phase 2, the proper Lab Experiment, consisted of three sequential stages.
 In Stage 1, the subject was taken to the lab room by the experimenter, where he/she could meet and face his/her partner, whether Human or Robot,\footnote{The Robot was NAO, a humanoid robot produced by Softbank Robotics (see Figure \ref{fig:nao} in \ref{app:addfig} for a picture, \cite{Gelin2018} and \cite{robaczewski2020socially} for references); human partners were Ph.D. students recruited and trained for this task.} with whom he/she was told he/she had played the PD online in Phase 1.
 When the subject entered the experiment room, the robot was already there, whereas the human partner entered the room from the control room.